AI4Finance-Foundation/FinRL/docs/source/developer_guide/development_setup.rst

 Step 8: Merge "staging" to "master"
 =======

-If the branch "staging" is stable, and works successfully, the managers of this repo will merge it to the branch "master" every several weeks.
+This step is for managers.
+If the branch "staging" is stable and works successfully after a series of tests, the managers of this repo will merge it to the branch "master" every 2-4 weeks.